 A Revolutionary Design

 When the government announced that the Forth Road Bridge – a similar proposal for a tolled suspension bridge – would take priority over the Severn, the design team was able to take advantage of the opportunity that arose out of a situation that had initially seemed to be a minor disaster, to develop a revolutionary design.

 As the spans of suspension bridges grew longer, the stiffening girders located under the bridge deck, were being designed as deeper open trusses.
-In fact, the Severn Bridge was initially intended to have such a truss, similar to the one used on the Forth Bridge.
-But disaster struck when a model of this truss was smashed to pieces in a wind tunnel, when It broke free while undergoing tests.
+In fact, the Severn Bridge was initially intended to have such a truss, similar to the one used on the near-contemporary Forth Bridge .
+But disaster struck when a model of this truss was smashed to pieces in a wind tunnel, after breaking free while undergoing tests.